Matt LaFleur: Personal life

-LaFleur is married to BreAnne, whom he met in college, and they have two sons, Luke and Ty.
-His younger brother, Mike, is the offensive coordinator for the Los Angeles Rams.
+LaFleur is married to BreAnne, whom he met in college, and they have two sons.
+His younger brother, Mike, is the head coach of the Arizona Cardinals.
 LaFleur was the best man at Robert Saleh's wedding, as the two became close while working as graduate assistants at Central Michigan and as assistant coaches for the Houston Texans from 2008 to 2009, where they were colloquially known as the "Piss Boys."